immutant/immutant/docs/guides/transactions.md

 (transaction
   (msg/publish queue "message")
-  (csh/compare-and-swap! cache :count (fnil inc 0)))
+  (csh/swap-in! cache :count (fnil inc 0)))
 ```

-Here, we've tied the success of a messaging operation to that of a
+Here, we've combined a messaging call and a caching call into a
-caching operation.
-Either both succeed or neither succeeds,
+single, atomic operation.
+Either both succeed or neither succeeds.
-atomically.
-Note that the cache had to be created with its
+Note that the cache had to be created with its `:transactional` flag
-:transactional flag set.
-The publish function will detect an active
+set.
+The publish function will detect an active transaction and create
-transaction and create an XA-capable context with which to send the
+an XA-capable context with which to send the message.
+If you pass a
-message.
-If you pass a context for publish to use, be sure its :xa
+context for publish to use, be sure its `:xa` flag is set if you
-flag is set if you're publishing within a transaction.
+intend to publish within a transaction.

 ## Transaction Scope